What is a consolidated interim storage facility?

 As some recent fires have shown, they can burn hotter than 1,475 degrees Fahrenheit and can definitely burn longer than 30 minutes.
 Also your submersion and impact tests don’t account for other scenarios, such as deeper and longer submersions and impacts from different angles.

 Used nuclear fuel transportation package designs are very robust and compliant with all regulations to ensure public health and safety are always protected.
-If a possible transport route has the potential for an extreme event beyond the transport package’s design certification, then that route cannot be used.
+Shipments of used nuclear fuel require a significant amount of planning and coordination.
+Before any used fuel shipment, the route between the shipper and destination must be identified and assessed for safety and security.
+Route assessments are reviewed and approved by the NRC before any used fuel shipment may proceed.
 Package testing for extreme events and impacts focuses on the comparably least-protected parts of the container to certify that these areas will withstand the strain and ensure that the materials sealed in the package will remain securely contained.

 - Transportation Package designs are very robust and provide reasonable assurance that public health and safety are always protected.

 - There have been thousands of used nuclear fuel transports throughout the world with an impeccable safety record.